Newsletter

 What’s happening with us, Prague, and around Europe.

-“I prefer winter and fall, when you feel the bone structure of the landscape - the loneliness of it, the dead feeling of winter.
-Something waits beneath it, the whole story doesn’t show.” ~Andrew Wyeth
+“I prefer winter and fall, when you feel the bone structure of the landscape—something waits beneath it, the whole story shows.” ~Andrew Wyeth

-The above quote by Andrew Wyeth speaks loudly into what February in Prague is all about.
-There is an irreplaceable comfort that lies over the city during these cold, quiet days that reveals to the traveler a city waiting to be discovered.
-This is my favorite time to exist in Prague; to walk the winding cobblestone streets throughout the Old Town and Mala Strana, to stumble into an underground pub and drink beer for hours like the locals (because let’s be honest it is too cold to do anything else!), to walk through the barren parks, the trees barren with no leave allow you to see the whole city.
-For the most part, Prague is all yours because you do not have to fight the masses to enjoy it.
-So if you are here, welcome, and enjoy this city, as it exists in peace.
+The above quote by Andrew Wyeth speaks loudly into what autumn and winter in Prague is all about.
+There is an irreplaceable comfort that lies over the city during these chilly, quiet days that reveals to the traveller a city waiting to be discovered.
+This is my favorite time to exist in Prague; to walk the winding cobblestone streets throughout the Old Town and Mala Strana, to stumble into an underground pub and drink beer with the locals, to walk through the barren parks, the trees without their leaves uncovering the whole city.
+Prague feels like its all yours.
+So if you are here, welcome, and enjoy the stillness.

 What else around Prague?

 This weather calls for hot tea and soup!
-If you are out in the center of town I recommend Home Kitchen on Jungmannova 8, Polevka…to je GRUND on Myslikova 29 or Bistro Soup and Salad on Ujezd 46.
-A personal favorite of mine is just a several minutes outside center city on tram 8 or 24, Polevkarna on Sokolovska 97 in Karlin.
+If you are out in the center of town I recommend Home Kitchen on Jungmannova 8, Polevka je GRUND at Myslikova 29 or Bistro Soup and Salad on Ujezd 46.
+A personal favourite of mine is just a several minutes outside center city on tram 8 or 24 Polívkárna on Sokolovska 97 in Karlin.
 These soups are homemade daily and more than affordable!
 You can thank me later.

 What else at Czech Inn?